• Personalized care

 ENVIRONMENT, HEALTH AND NUTRITION

-We take great care in making sure that our swimming pools’ water is tested daily in order to ensure the quality.
+We take great care in making sure that our swimming pools’ water is tested daily in order to ensure utmost quality.
 Moreover, a well-supervised maintenance team ensures the cleanliness of our facilities.

-Regarding the well-being of all, we have two first aid attendants on site at all time.
-These attendants ensure the administration of medicine, when necessary.
-They also act as reference for counsellors, chief counsellors, management teams and parents.
+Regarding the well-being of all, we have a first aid attendant on site at all times.
+This attendant ensures the administration of medicine, when necessary.
+They also act as a reference for counsellors, chief counsellors, management teams and parents.

 Insurance